 Money orders are made out to individuals or companies for a specific amount.
 Payment is collected when the money order is issued.
-For this reason, money orders are sometimes preferred over checks.
+For this reason, money orders are sometimes preferred over checks because they are guaranteed currency.
 Money orders can be purchased from such places as the U.S. Post Office, Western Union, Money Gram and even Wal-Mart.
 When you receive a money order, you must endorse it before turning it in for cash.

 - Hemera Technologies/PhotoObjects.net/Getty Images